Poison plants can be a good thing…

 to give these plants some credit for the little bit of good they do

-So, if you're still with me, onto some benefits and interesting
+So, if you're still with me, onto some benefits of poison ivy

 - Poison ivy (and oak) provide sustenance for a variety of animal